Skip to main content

 Set nodes to the DOWN state

-For each node, use scontrol to set the node state to DOWN with the reason "cleanup completing", as follows:
+For each node, use scontrol to set the node state to DOWN with the reason "cleanup completing".
+Replace [NODENAME] with the name of the stuck node:

 scontrol update node=[NODENAME] state=DOWN reason="cleanup completing"